sayantanidas-coder/OIBSIP-TASK1/README.md

 ## Objective

 The primary objective of this project is to design and implement a speech-driven virtual assistant capable of performing a range of useful tasks through natural voice interaction.
-The assistant should be able to listen to spoken commands, understand the user's intent, respond via speech, and execute specific functions like checking the weather, sending emails, opening websites, retrieving information from Wikipedia, and setting timely reminders.
+The assistant should be able to listen to spoken commands, understand the user's intent, respond via speech, and execute specific functions like checking the weather, opening websites, retrieving information from Wikipedia, and setting timely reminders.
 This project aims to simulate a basic real-world AI assistant and enhance user interaction through automation and voice-based computing.

 ## Description